jhmarlow/UdacityDS-Project1/README.md

-# UdacityDS-Project1 Using Cross-Industry Standard Proicess for Data Mining (CRISP-DM)
+# Udacity DataScience NanoDegree Project1: Using Cross-Industry Standard Process for Data Mining (CRISP-DM)

 - Business Understanding

 The idea of this piece of work is to identify how to find low prices for Airbnb properties around London.

 - Data Understanding